You are $75 away from free shipping

 Sorry, you must log in to save an item.

 You already know that you need to wear sunscreen every day—and we really do mean every day (even if it’s cloudy out)!
-The sun isn’t just summer’s biggest skin care concern, it’s something you need to be cautious about all year round.
+The sun isn’t just a summer’s skin care concern, it’s something you need to be cautious about all year round.
 However, a stroll down the sunscreen aisle can get confusing pretty quickly.
-For starters, there are tons of different SPF levels and ingredients to choose from.
-All of this information might leave you wondering what is the best sunscreen—chemical sunscreen or mineral sunscreen?
-Keep reading to learn about the details on both types of sunscreens, as well as the benefits and drawbacks of each option.
-Plus, we’re talking about the Hawaii sunscreen ban.
-The bottom line: Sunscreen is a skin care essential, and becoming more informed on sunscreens will allow you to make the best choice for yourself and those you love!
+For starters, there are tons of different SPF levels, different ingredients to choose from and various types of lotions, sprays and sticks.
+All of this information might leave you wondering what is the best sunscreen—chemical sunscreen or physical sunscreen (also known as mineral sunscreen)?
+Keep reading to learn about the details on both types of sunscreen, as well as the benefits and drawbacks of each option.
+Becoming more informed on sunscreens will allow you to protect yourself and those you love.

-All sunscreen works on the skin by blocking out or deflecting the sun’s rays, according to Penn Medicine.
-However, chemical and physical (also known as mineral) sunscreens work differently to do this.
-Chemical sunscreen specifically works by using ingredients (up to a dozen different ones) that are actually absorbed into the top layer of the skin.
-When absorbed into the skin, they react with the skin to absorb UV rays and convert them into energy before they can cause damage.
-In other words, according to the American Academy of Dermatology (AAD), the chemicals act like a sponge to absorb the sun’s rays as they hit your skin.
+All sunscreen works on the skin by absorbing or shielding the sun’s rays, according to the American Academy of Dermatology (AAD).
+However, chemical and physical sunscreens work differently to do this.
+Chemical sunscreen works by using ingredients like oxybenzone and others that are actually absorbed into the top layer of the skin.
+When taken into the skin, they react with the skin to absorb UV rays and convert them into energy before they can cause damage.
+In other words, the AAD states that the chemicals act like a sponge to absorb the sun’s rays as they hit your skin.
 Since these chemicals need to be absorbed into the skin in order to work, chemical sunscreens have to be applied at least 30 minutes before heading outdoors.
-The AAD states that chemical sunscreens are easier to apply without leaving a white residue behind.
+One main advantage of using chemical sunscreens is that they tend to leave less of a white cast on the skin, especially for people with darker skin tones, versus physical sunscreen.

-As is the case with so many things in life, the answer to this question totally depends on you, as well as how much sun exposure you are planning for.
-The Food and Drug Administration (FDA) always recommends using a broad-spectrum sunscreen that protects against both UVA and UVB rays with an SPF value of 15 or higher.
-If you’re debating between using chemical and physical sunscreen, the Skin Cancer Foundation points out that you may not even have to choose—many broad-spectrum sunscreens for sale in the U.S. actually combine several different chemical and physical sunscreen ingredients.
+As is the case with so many things in life, the answer to this question totally depends on you, as well as how much sun exposure you will have.
+The AAD always recommends using a broad-spectrum sunscreen that protects against both UVA and UVB rays with an SPF value of 30 or more.
+If you’re debating between using chemical and physical sunscreen, you may not even have to choose—many broad-spectrum sunscreens for sale in the U.S. actually combine several different chemical and physical sunscreen ingredients.

 A couple of the ingredients often found in chemical sunscreens have been the subject of much conversation over the past few years.
 We’re talking about oxybenzone and octinoxate.
 According to the AAD, every chemical sunscreen out there contains one or more of the following active ingredients: oxybenzone, avobenzone, octisalate, octocrylene, homosalate, or octinoxate.
 The use of sunscreens containing two of these ingredients, oxybenzone and octinoxate, has been banned by the state of Hawaii because of their damaging effects on marine environment.
 According to the legislature of the state of Hawaii, these chemicals have been found to increase coral reef bleaching that can cause damage to coral and other marine animals.
 If you’re looking for a sunscreen without oxybenzone and octinoxate, one easy option is to stick with a physical sunscreen.
-If you prefer chemical sunscreens, you can still use formulas with avobenzone, octisalate, octocrylene, or homosalate as active ingredients.
+If you prefer chemical sunscreens, you can still use formulas with avobenzone, octisalate, octocrylene, or homosalate as active ingredients, like the L’Oréal Paris Revitalift Triple Power Day Lotion SPF 30 which is a daily moisturizer for the face with added SPF protection.

 In addition to wearing sunscreen and re-applying it often, if you plan to spend an extended amount of time outdoors, the FDA recommends that everyone take other sun safety measures as well.
 These include limiting your time in the sun, especially between 10 a.m. and 2 p.m. when the sun’s rays are most intense, wearing clothing to cover exposed skin, and tossing on a pair of sunglasses and a wide-brimmed hat.
-Also, don’t forget to reapply your sunscreen at least every two hours and more often if you are sweating or swimming.
+And don’t forget to reapply your sunscreen if you are sweating or swimming.